 Conduct program research to determine which educational program meets the students goals.
 Create an academic plan that outlines strategies for choosing a program of study.
-Research at least two career pathways related to students intended program of study.
+Interview a teaching professional to learn about their experience in the field.

 Demonstration of Critical Thinking